September 30, 2014

 “Way better than a bank!”
 Dan F. says about his Iowa credit union.

-Now this warm, fuzzy feeling among existing credit union members seems to reaching the general public.
+Now this warm, fuzzy feeling among existing credit union members seems to be reaching the general public.
 The Credit Union National Association (CUNA) reports membership growth exceeded 2 percent annually for the past three years, ending a lull that was taking hold only a decade ago.

 In CUNA’s newest count – the year ending 2014 – total membership increased to 100.1 million members.
 CUNA president Bill Hampel’s theory is the financial crisis of 2008-2009 “soured a lot of people on the big banks.”